dpohanlon/valinor/source/indexing.rst

     g = [g_0, g_1]

 and these would represent the shared parameters for each of the two replicates for that genetic knock out.
-The initial and final counts for our experiment are arrays of length 4 each that are different for each
+The initial and final counts for our experiment are arrays of length 4

 ::